 Bring Disposable Entertainment

 While most flights will have some sort of entertainment provided, it may not always be to your liking.
 Instead of taking up valuable space with electronics and the like, bring a few forms of disposable entertainment.

-Things that don’t cost much and are easily replaceable fall into this category, i.e. playing cards, old magazines, Sudoku and crossword puzzle books, and even books you know you’ll never read again.
+Things that don’t cost much and are easily replaceable fall into this category, e.g. playing cards, old magazines, Sudoku and crossword puzzle books, and even books you know you’ll never read again.

 Leave them in your seat pocket or give to your neighbor when you’re done.
 You can even try using the fun online service Book Crossing, which allows you to label a book and track it as it makes its way around the world with different passengers.